SandalaDev/sandala.dev/README.md

 ## Development

 To spin up this example locally, follow the [Quick Start](#quick-start).
-Then [Seed](#seed) the database with a few pages, posts, and projects.
+Then [Seed](#seed) the database with a few pages, projects, and projects.

-### Working with Postgres
+### Working with Projectgres

-Postgres and other SQL-based databases follow a strict schema for managing your data.
-In comparison to our MongoDB adapter, this means that there's a few extra steps to working with Postgres.
+Projectgres and other SQL-based databases follow a strict schema for managing your data.
+In comparison to our MongoDB adapter, this means that there's a few extra steps to working with Projectgres.

 Note that often times when making big schema changes you can run the risk of losing data if you're not manually migrating it.

 #### Local development

 Ideally we recommend running a local copy of your database so that schema updates are as fast as possible.
-By default the Postgres adapter has `push: true` for development environments.
+By default the Projectgres adapter has `push: true` for development environments.
 This will let you add, modify and remove fields and collections without needing to run any data migrations.

 If your database is pointed to production you will want to set `push: false` otherwise you will risk losing data or having your migrations out of sync.

 #### Migrations

 [Migrations](https://payloadcms.com/docs/database/migrations) are essentially SQL code versions that keeps track of your schema.
-When deploy with Postgres you will need to make sure you create and then run your migrations.
+When deploy with Projectgres you will need to make sure you create and then run your migrations.

 Locally create a migration